kaby76/Antlr4BuildTasks/Readme.md

 for a complete, seemless build for Antlr4 grammars to C# at compilation time.
 It downloads a Java Runtime Environment (JRE) and the Antlr tool jar so you do not need to set up anything.
+And, it can be used either at the command line or within Visual Studio.

 [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/)
 is the "official", maintained runtime for C#.
 It completely